avonheimburg/DVStokerMod/README.md

 DVStoker mod
 ============

 An automatic stoker mod for Derail Valley.
 Keeps your boiler supplied with coal and water.
-Binaries are available at [Nexus Mods](https://www.nexusmods.com/derailvalley/mods/237/).
+Binaries are available at [Nexus Mods](https://www.nexusmods.com/derailvalley/mods/237/) or on the [releases page](https://github.com/avonheimburg/DVStokerMod/releases).

 Installation
 ------------